2011 Cincinnati Bengals season: Training camp

 Training camp was held at Georgetown College, in Georgetown, Kentucky, for the 15th straight year.
 Players reported on July 28, the first practice was July 30, and camp ended on August 7.
 On July 28, the Bengals traded Ochocinco to the New England Patriots for a late draft pick in 2012 and another late pick in 2013.
-A few days later, RB Cedric Benson, who was arrested prior, signed a new, one-year contract with the team.
-Other notable roster changes during training camp include cutting DE Antwan Odom because of his injury, and CB Johnathan Joseph was picked up from free agency by the Houston Texans.
+A few days later, running back Cedric Benson, who was arrested prior, signed a new, one-year contract with the team.
+Other notable roster changes during training camp include cutting defensive end Antwan Odom because of his injury, and cornerback Johnathan Joseph was picked up from free agency by the Houston Texans.

 The San Diego Union Tribune claimed Green was the best player of the entire training camp.
-The Bengals wanted CB Adam Jones to participate to hopefully become the starter; however, he did not participate in camp due to a neck injury.
-On the first day of practice, LB Roddrick Muckelro ruptured his Achilles' tendon, which caused him to miss the entire season.
+The Bengals wanted cornerback Adam Jones to participate to hopefully become the starter; however, he did not participate in camp due to a neck injury.
+On the first day of practice, linebacker Roddrick Muckelro ruptured his Achilles' tendon, which caused him to miss the entire season.
 Dalton played well enough in training camp for Marvin Lewis to nominate him to be the starter for the opening pre-season game.
-Former Bengals QB Boomer Esiason criticized this move claiming, "If they force-feed [Dalton] and put him in games right away, he will get killed.
+Former Bengals quarterback Boomer Esiason criticized this move claiming, "If they force-feed [Dalton] and put him in games right away, he will get killed.
 He will get eaten alive."